Volume 5, Chapter 14

 - Long Form, General Conditions and Supplementary Conditions, Article 14.

-The California Labor Code is applicable to certain University construction contracts.
+The University applies provisions of the California Labor Code to certain University construction and maintenance contracts pursuant to the Guidelines below.
 Two items in the code, "Prevailing Wage Rates" and "Apprentices," are set forth in General Conditions and the Supplementary Conditions, Article 14.
-Additional apprenticeship standards stated in Labor Code, Section 1773.3, require the University to follow certain administrative procedures.
-The major requirements of these documents are covered in the paragraphs that follow.

 - "University of California Guidelines for Payment of Prevailing Wage Rates on Construction and Maintenance Contracts," December 9, 1993.